 Þingvellir National Park sits on the boundary between the North American and Eurasian tectonic plates, in what's known as a rift valley.
 The landscape surrounding this area is incredibly diverse and you can see everything from canyons and waterfalls to the largest natural lake in Iceland.

-*this is also included on the Golden Circle tour.
+*this stop is also included on the Golden Circle tour.

 Address: Þingvellir National Park, Iceland